 This security specialist monitors networks, computers, and applications in large organizations, looking for events and traffic indicators that signal intrusion.
 Once intrusion has been confirmed: determines the damage caused by detected intrusions, identifies how an intrusion occurred, and recommends safeguards against similar intrusions.
 Also does penetration testing to identify vulnerabilities and recommend safeguards as preemptive measures.

-Intrusion detection system is generally considered to be any system designed to detect attempts compromise the integrity, confidentiality or availability of the protected network and associated computer systems.
+An intrusion detection system is generally considered to be any system designed to detect attempts to compromise the integrity, confidentiality, or availability of the protected network and associated computer systems.

-A Network Intrusion Detection System (NIDS) aims to detect attempted compromises by monitoring network traffic for indications that an attempted compromise is in progress, or a internal system is behaving in a manner which indicates it may already be compromised.
-A host based IDS (HIDS) monitors a single system for signs of compromise.
+A Network Intrusion Detection System (NIDS) aims to detect attempted compromises by monitoring network traffic for indications that an attempted compromise is in progress, or an internal system is behaving in a manner that indicates it may already be compromised.
+A host-based IDS (HIDS) monitors a single system for signs of compromise.

 Industrial security specialists conduct surveys of industrial or other private facilities to determine the organization’s eligibility to work with and store classified and sensitive information.
-These surveys involve thorough examination of business documents and personal interviews to: determine the actual ownership or source of control of the organization and organizational history.
-This job description courtesy of the U.S. Office of Personnel Management.
+These surveys involve a thorough examination of business documents and personal interviews to determine the actual ownership or source of control of the organization and organizational history.
+This job description is courtesy of the U.S. Office of Personnel Management.

 Functions as Contract Personnel Security Officer in a military facility/center.
-These officers establish and maintain personnel/visitor control files showing individual clearances for classified visits and training, that reflects periodic reinvestigation.
+These officers establish and maintain personnel/visitor control files showing individual clearances for classified visits and training, that reflect periodic reinvestigation.

-They also manage and administer Joint Personnel Adjudication System (JPAS), Defense Threat Reduction Agency accounts in JPAS by ensuring that employees have the correct owning agency for their clearance and that clearances are picked up or transferred during employee turnover.
-They will also assist with Security In/Out Processing Center administrative duties that include retrieving DTRA issued badges, decals and cancelling visits, review and update DTRA visitor control procedures and ensure that visitors are properly identified, cleared, and badged before they are granted access to local area networks.
+They also manage and administer Joint Personnel Adjudication System (JPAS), and Defense Threat Reduction Agency accounts in JPAS by ensuring that employees have the correct owning agency for their clearance and that clearance is picked up or transferred during employee turnover.
+They will also assist with Security In/Out Processing Center administrative duties that include retrieving DTRA-issued badges, decals and canceling visits, reviewing and updating DTRA visitor control procedures, and ensuring that visitors are properly identified, cleared, and badged before they are granted access to local area networks.

-MSSPs offer the small to medium-sized company or organization access to resources that they could not otherwise afford to maintain internally.
+MSSPs offer small to medium-sized companies or organizations access to resources that they could not otherwise afford to maintain internally.
 While many companies feel competent to handle a multitude of security issues, they lack the overall skill necessary to implement an enterprise-wide security strategy.
-Intrusion detection is but one of the many components that is necessary in developing this security strategy.
+Intrusion detection is but one of the many components that is necessary for developing this security strategy.

 When combined with the increasing salary demands of security professionals and the overall lack of skilled specialists, outsourcing seems to be an attractive alternative.

-A member of team that prepares for and mounts rapid response to security threats and attacks such as viruses and denial-of-service attacks.
-Incident Responders investigate computer related crimes within an organization.
+A member of a team that prepares for and mounts a rapid response to security threats and attacks such as viruses and denial-of-service attacks.
+Incident Responders investigate computer-related crimes within an organization.
 They discover the problem, mitigate the damages, and thoroughly investigate the situation.
 They take detailed notes throughout the entire process.

 Reviews software source code to identify potential security issues and vulnerabilities that could be exploited by hackers to gain unauthorized access to data and system resources.
-The Legal & Technology audit specialist, at Adobe for example, uses a variety of methods and tools to identify evidence of third-party open source and commercial code as well as other intellectual property, then reports the findings to the engineering and legal teams for resolution.
+The Legal & Technology audit specialist, at Adobe, for example, uses a variety of methods and tools to identify evidence of the third-party open-source and commercial code as well as other intellectual property, then reports the findings to the engineering and legal teams for resolution.